guam68/Destiny-Curves/README.md

 ### Known Issues
-07 May 2019
+13 May 2019
-    -   If searching for other decks after doing an initial search, graph will not refresh with new data.
-Maybe try to wipe the page on submit
 -   Minor, but after becoming more familiar with the game, having a slider to select turn length is unnecessary.
 Maybe just remove it and cap out at 4-6 turns